maxecoulter/HR-RT-PCR/README.md

   -w **Match window size**, this is the wondow size that the RT-PCR/transcript product matching algorithm uses.
 For BaRTv2.0 it was set to 6.

   -o $output, The output path and prefix

+  -m **Manual product matches file** An optional parameter to use manual matches.
+The program will match up RT-PCR and transcriptome products automatically.
+However, you may want to adjust these matches to take into account considerations not considered by the algorithm, or to remove wrong/spurious matches.
+To do this, adjust the output file **\<output prefix>\_RT_PCRcluster_results** once you have run the program and use this as the input, e.g `-m \<output prefix>\_RT_PCRcluster_results_manuallyadjusted`